President Obama’s Squandered First Term

 In 1964, LBJ destroyed Barry Goldwater in an electoral landslide.
 He resumed his presidency with a clear national mandate and complete control over the legislative branch (not just in terms of Democratic control, but so far as LBJ’s superior skills at persuasion).

-The years 1964 and 1965 was a golden era for liberalism.
+The years 1964 and 1965 were a golden era for liberalism.
 In fact, LBJ’s first term (discounting the period when he assumed office in the aftermath of the Kennedy Assassination) included a staggering number of accomplishments on every level which reshaped this nation for the better.
-He remains arguably out most underrated president, especially from the left.
+He remains arguably our most underrated president, especially from the left.

 Consider this list of accomplishments by LBJ in juxtaposition to what the current president has done:

 — Virtually every important piece of legislation relating to civil rights was passed with LBJ deserving most of the credit, due largely to his sheer force of personality (the evidence on this point is irrefutable, even among his critics).